top of page

 If you remove the condition that creates them, the cycle stops.

-The CSAT vs Complaints Intervention is built to help you do exactly that - identify the conditions driving repeat complaints and remove them at the source, rather than managing them one by one.
+The escalation management intervention is built to help you do exactly that - identify the conditions driving repeat complaints and remove them at the source, rather than managing them one by one.

 Comments